eddielee394/json-db-generator/README.md

 ```

 ### Schemas
 Schemas should be a function that returns an object.
-The only required property is the `key` property which is used to identify each schema.
+The only required property is the `key` property which is used to identify each schema & api path.

 See the [Faker.js](https://github.com/Marak/faker.js) docs for specific api parameters for custom data rendering.
 You can also check out the [basic schema examples](./examples) in this package

 ## NPM scripts
 There's some [example scripts](package.json) that can be copied over to your package.json file as well.

+## Mock API Requests
+If using the json server, once you generate your db.json file you can then access each schema key via the api routes.
+For example:
+`http://localhost:4000/api/posts` will return a json object consisting of the entries in your `posts` schema.
+For more details, check out the [Json Server](https://github.com/typicode/json-server) docs.

 ## Packages in use:
 [Faker.js](https://github.com/Marak/faker.js)